Eczema is an inflammatory condition characterized by patches on the skin with severe itching, redness, and dryness/oozing.

 The exact cause of eczema is unknown.
 It is caused due to an overactive immune system that responds aggressively when exposed to triggers.
 Certain conditions such as asthma are seen in many patients with eczema.
 There are different types of eczema, and they tend to have different triggers.
 Common triggers of eczema flare-ups are as follows:

-- Skin contact to chemical irritant, for example, soaps and detergents
+- Skin contact with chemical irritants, for example, soaps and detergents

 - Certain fabrics such as rough fabrics

 - Temperature changes

 - Upper respiratory infections and other systemic infections